-Constructed about 1875, the old Finlay house has completely fallen down and presents a safety hazard as part of it lies on the Timmonds Cove Trail.
+The Finlay house, constructed about 1875, has completely fallen down and presents a safety hazard as part of it lies on the Timmonds Cove Trail.
 The remains will be removed, and its foundation, and those of nearby buildings, will be interpreted as part of island's cultural heritage.
-The old fields will be allowed to revert to forest and will be used to interpret forest succession.
+A majority of the old fields will be allowed to revert to forest and will be used to interpret forest succession.
+A portion of the old fields immediately surrounding the former Finlay farm buildings will be kept opened.